axgu/srp-lab-notebook/_sources/prep/log_reg/diabetes-summary.md

 # Diabetes Prediction Summary

 Logistic regression was performed for a binary classification problem to predict whether a subject is diabetic or non-diabetic.
-Input variables provided in the dataset included pregnancies, glucose level, blood pressure, skin thickness, insulin, BMI, diabetes pedigree function, and age.
+Input variables provided in the dataset included number of pregnancies, glucose level, blood pressure, skin thickness, insulin, BMI, diabetes pedigree function, and age.
 Outcomes were denoted by a 1 for diabetic and a 0 for non-diabetic.

 Functions were created in Python to initialize the data, split the dataset into training and testing sets, normalize input values, add a bias, calculate cost, gradients, and model accuracy, iterate through gradient descent, and visualize the data.
 Initially, the model was trained on all 8 provided features, resulting in the following output: